 The Australian higher education system is respected throughout the world.
-It is ranked in the world top 10 (Universitas 21 2017).
+It is ranked in the world top 10 (Universitas 21 2019).
 Universities in Australia tend to focus on practical learning so your degree will be relevant to the real world of work.
 You can also study vocational courses at colleges in Australia.

 During your education in Australia you will be encouraged to think for yourself and develop your own ideas.
-At The University of Sydney you will study real-life problems from all angles in collaboration with expert teachers and students from multiple disciplines.
+At the University of Sydney, you will study real-life problems from all angles in collaboration with expert teachers and students from multiple disciplines.
 Studying in Australia gives you the freedom and responsibility to explore your ideas and interests.

 The type and number of assessments you will need to complete also depends on the degree you choose.
-Some degrees involve regular assessment.
+Some degrees involve regular assessments.
 Some may be assessed with one final exam.
 Some may include both assessments and exams.
 You may be asked to submit coursework, essays and a final dissertation, take part in group work and presentations, or sit exams.

 You can study a degree in Australia if you would like to explore your chosen subject in greater depth.
-Qualifications you can work towards include Bachelor, Master and Doctoral Degrees.
+Qualifications you can work towards include Bachelor, Master and Doctoral degrees.

-Typically taking three years to complete, a Doctoral Degree is the highest level of degree you can complete at Australian universities.
+Typically taking three years to complete, a Doctoral degree is the highest level of degree you can complete at Australian universities.
 It involves an original research project and may also involve some coursework.
 You are required to submit a long thesis detailing your findings.